Contents On This Page

 The free edge is the part that extends past the skin

-This is the visible parts of the human nail which can be seen with the naked eyes.
+This is the visible part of the human nail, which can be seen with the naked eyes.

 Read Also: What Is Nail Care And It’s Importance

 The nail wall is the soft skin found on both parts of the nail.

 This is the whitened half-moon found in nails

 The function of the mantle is to hold roots and matrix tightly together.
 In other words, they bond roots and matrix.

 The nail grooves are the part that nails slide on.

 The structure of your entire nail is made possible by the skeleton structure found on your fingertip, known as the bone.
 For without it, your nails will be shapeless.